ramin-samadi/FedoraGNS3/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+VPCS License Notice

+The vpcs binary included in the bin directory is provided by the VPCS project and is distributed under the BSD-2-Clause license.
+In compliance with this license, the original copyright notice and disclaimer are retained.
+For further details, please refer to the [VPCS GitHub repository.](https://github.com/GNS3/vpcs)

 ## Acknowledgments

 Special thanks to the Fedora community and GNS3 developers for creating an amazing networking simulation platform.